Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 Rem Best practices
 Rem --------------
 Rem The following is a "private fixed user" DB LINK, which include the authentication details of the remote database user.
-Rem Note that public DB LINKs can be created giving access to ALL users in the database - these are strongly ill-advised owing to the security risk
 Rem
 Rem The USING clause refers to a TNS alias entry in the DATAMART's tnsnames.ora network configuration file.
-Rem
+Rem CREATE PUBLIC DATABASE LINK is strongly ill-advised - it provides access to ALL database users.

 ALTER SESSION SET CURRENT_SCHEMA=sales_schema;
 CREATE DATABASE LINK SALES_LINK CONNECT TO dblink_user IDENTIFIED BY "Password12!"
 USING 'SALES_DATA_SERVICE';

 EOF
 ```